Mimicry in plants: Vavilovian

 Vavilovian mimicry (also known as crop mimicry or weed mimicry) is named after the Russian plant geneticist who identified the centres of origin of cultivated plants, Nikolai Vavilov.
 It is a form of mimicry in plants where a weed comes to share one or more characteristics with a domesticated plant through generations of unintentional selection.
 Selection against the weed may occur by killing a young or adult weed, separating its seeds from those of the crop (winnowing), or both.
 This has been done manually since Neolithic times, and in more recent years by agricultural machinery.

-Evolution of Vavilovian mimicry: the farmer winnows the seed (or weeds the crop) to remove as many weeds as possible, unintentionally selecting the weeds that best resemble the crop.
+Evolution of Vavilovian mimicry: the farmer or a machine winnows the seed (or weeds the crop) to remove as many weeds as possible, unintentionally selecting the weeds that best resemble the crop.

 In popular culture

 Darwin's open questions about orchid fertilisation stimulated popularizers such as Grant Allen to write on the topic, and led the science fiction writer H. G. Wells to tell a tale of killer orchids, his 1896 "The Flowering of the Strange Orchid".
 The vampire-like plant attacks people using "tentacle-like aerial rootlets".
 Other authors followed with similar tales of their own.